 In theory, taking seabuckthorn might make blood pressure become too low in people with low blood pressure.

 And because there is not enough info, pregnant and lactating women should not take it and remain on the safe side.

 During winter we can protect our body with this amazing mixture of seabuckthorn and honey.
 The best way to eat it is blended first.
 This way we can be sure we are eating the seeds, too.
 Here is how to prepare it:

 Due to its presence in Eastern old folk medicine, China and Russia have been researching the medicinal, nutraceutical and cosmeceutical properties of seabuckthorn since the 1950’s.
 Now the West knows this ancient plant has a great future in making us regain our health.
 Its powerful and healing synergies have much to contribute to this planet and its inhabitants.

 If there is no way you can find natural fresh seabuckthorn berries, then you can find some online shops selling it.
-You can buy seabuckthorn as oil (here is some Premium Sea Buckthorn Oil, made in Siberia Russian, but you can find it on Amazon) or as softgels (New Chapter Sea Buckthorn Force, 60 Softgels).
+You can buy seabuckthorn as oil Here is some US Organic Sea Buckthorn Berry (Fruit) Oil, USDA Certified Organic,100% Pure & Natural, Supercritical CO2 extracted, Virgin, Unrefined in Amber Glass Bottle (1 oz (30 ml)) you can find on Amazon.

 “Hippophae rhamnoides-01 (xndr)” picture licensed under CC BY-SA 3.0 via Wikimedia Commons